 Universal app connectors like Zapier and Automate.io are great for setting up light connections quickly.
 For example sending a contact to the CRM after a form fill.
 “Digital duct tape” works great there.

-But alas you’d be missing out on connecting event data (e.g. someone visiting your website or clicking an email), and so many of the most useful lead nurturing / ABM use cases wouldn’t be available.
+But even with a contact sync tool like PieSync, you’d be missing out on connecting engagement data (e.g. someone visiting your website or clicking an email), and so many of the most useful lead nurturing / ABM use cases wouldn’t be available.